ywwy-qn/ESM2_AMP/README.md

 ESM2_GRU: The transformer module is replaced with **GRU**.
 When encoder_type == 'gru', it becomes the ESM2_GRU model.

-Ablation experiment: In the **ablation experiment**, we removed the transformer encoder part and only included the global pooling operation.
-Therefore, in this model, encoder_type == 'mean'.

 The function encapsulation in the **AMPmodel/check** script for the evalution of the model and the saving of parameters during training, etc.